lueck/standoff-tools/README.md

-This not only internalizes the external markup but also inserts a processing instruction into the resulting XML, so that the graphical elements representing semantic relations will automagically be inserted into the nive boilerplate representation of the annotated TEI source.
+This not only internalizes the external markup but also inserts a processing instruction into the resulting XML, so that the graphical elements representing semantic relations will automagically be inserted into the nice boilerplate representation of the annotated TEI source.

 As a second step you have to generate a JSON file containing the